wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/gcp-bucket.rst

 run_on_start
 ^^^^^^^^^^^^^

-Trigger the module in case the Wazuh service starts or restarts.
+Run the module on Wazuh service start or restart.

 +--------------------+---------+
 | **Default value**  | yes     |